 - Skin conditions such as acne or eczema

-At Neurvana Health, our naturopathic doctors test for sensitivities through specific antibody responses to proteins or peptides in foods.
+At Neurvana Naturopathic Medicine, our naturopathic doctors test for sensitivities through specific antibody responses to proteins or peptides in foods.
 We monitor Immunoglobulin G (IgG) antibody responses that cause systemic low-grade inflammatory reactions.
 This differs from allergy testing, which utilizes immunoglobulin E (IgE) reactions that trigger the release of chemicals like histamine to conduct an allergic response.

-However, unlike other clinics, Neurvana Health also tests for complement responses to food proteins and peptides, as well as indirect food sensitivities.
+However, unlike other clinics, Neurvana also tests for complement responses to food proteins and peptides, as well as indirect food sensitivities.
 A complement response occurs when your immune system has an inflammatory response instead of producing antibodies.
 The resulting inflammation yields the same chronic symptoms as an antibody response, but hides from antibody testing.

 Indirect food sensitivities are caused by certain microbes in your gut.
 Microbes are microscopic organisms, like bacteria, that live in your digestive tract.
 They help break down your food and control how your immune system responds to infection.
 An indirect food sensitivity occurs when the food you eat reacts with microbes in your gut to cause a non-specific immune response.
 Much like complement responses, indirect sensitivities can be difficult to track using antibody testing alone.